bengler/what-school/README.md

 - You should have a look at javascript and universal access

-- Known bugs: map popups don't trigger properly difficulty on Android chrome.
+- Known bugs 1: map popups don't trigger properly difficulty on Android chrome.

 - ~~The geometry for the boundaries could be about 1/10 of the size if simplified and converted to topoJSON.~~ Fixed, and they went from 876Kb to 90Kb.
 Win.